Is SMTP STS a major step towards email security?

 How does SMTP STS improve SMTP Security versus StartTLS?

-SMTP STS will work alongside with STARTTLS to strengthen SMTP (on the whole) and to avoid connection downgrade and Man-in-the-Middle attacks.
-It will check if the recipient supports SMTP STS and has valid & up-to-date public key certificate, if yes it will pass email securely to the recipient.
+SMTP STS will work alongside with STARTTLS to strengthen SMTP (on the whole) and to avoid connection downgrade and MITM attacks.
+It will check if the recipient supports SMTP STS and has valid & up-to-date public key certificate, if yes then it will pass email securely to the recipient.
 If no, it will stop the email from sending and will notify the user with the reason.

 How long will it take to come into effect ?